ldpercy/year-clock/task/solar clock.md

 * Maybe use diffraction spikes for pointers (if needed)

-There's a copy of 'wheel' from when the ideas coalesced in `theme/solar`.
+This is a copy of 'wheel' from when the ideas coalesced.

 Thinking again about the fisheye view, and don't think it's going to be the best perspective for lunar phases.